Relevant life plans frequently asked questions

 This is the same guidance you’ll find in the HMRC’s business income reference manuals:

 This could mean a spouse who works part-time might not get relief on a big relevant life plan or pension contribution as it’s not appropriate to the work he or she does.
-However, the same benefits for a full-time working director should be perfectly acceptable to the taxman.
+However, the same benefits for a full-time working director should be perfectly acceptable to HMRC.

 This is why we can’t say for sure that every case will be an allowable business expense.
 Each case is different and depends on the employee’s circumstances.
 However, it is our understanding that this would be allowable in the vast majority of circumstances.